sybrew/the-seo-framework/readme.txt

 Please be sure to clear your cache or adjust the plugin's caching settings if deemed necessary.

 == Changelog ==

+= 3.2.1 =

+This minor update [fixes script load-order issues](https://theseoframework.com/?p=2982) when other plugins try to interact with the Gutenberg plugin.

 = 3.2.0 - Horizon =